Overcoming the Incentive Collapse Paradox: Incentive-Aware Active Statistical Inference

 To characterize the optimal design, we first establish a variance decomposition that simplifies the optimization problem.
 For notational convenience, define $\tau(X_i)\triangleq \E\!\left[(Y^\text{true}-f(X))^2\mid X=X_i\right]$ as the conditional prediction error.

 Lemma~\ref{lemma:minimize_var} provides a key simplification.
 It shows that minimizing the asymptotic variance $\sigma_*^2$ over $(\pi,\rho,b)$ is equivalent to minimizing a weighted mean-squared error criterion, where the weights depend explicitly on the sampling probability, the auditing rate, and the effort-induced label accuracy.
+Building on this characterization, Examples~\ref{exp:bconstant1}-\ref{exp:risk-neutral} derive closed-form solutions under progressively more general specifications.